satyalyadav/clarus-music/README.md

      In the `backend` folder, create a file named `.env`:
      ```ini
      # PostgreSQL connection URL (encode space in "Music Library" as %20)
+     # The default port is 5432.
+Check your port and change accordingly.
      DATABASE_URL=postgresql://<user>:<password>@<host>:<port>/Music%20Library

      # IMPORTANT: Change this to a strong, unique secret for JWT